 Are you planning a trip to Toronto?
-It’s a beautiful city to visit in any season, for its architecture and its many parks.
-While developing our Toronto Civic Center Tourist Scavenger Hunt and our Old Toronto Tourist Scavenger Hunt, we identified many Toronto museums.
+Indeed, it’s a beautiful city to visit in any season, for its architecture and its many parks.
+So, while developing our Toronto Civic Center Tourist Scavenger Hunt and our Old Toronto Tourist Scavenger Hunt, we identified many Toronto museums.
 Many which were either just, or well outside the areas of our scavenger hunts.

 We previously covered 7 museums where our scavenger hunts are located.
 Here are 10 more museums that are worth your time.

 - The ROM, located on Bloor near Yonge is a very large museum with multiple exhibits from dinosaurs to wildlife photography and first people’s art & culture.

 - This Gothic Revival mansion is located in York, north of the downtown core.
 It was built in 1914 for Sir Henry Pellatt as his home.

 - The city seized the estate in 1924 due to unpaid taxes.
 It was then leased in 1937 to the Kiwanis Club of West Toronto who operated it until 2011 as a tourist attraction.

 - It was massively restored between 1997 and 2012.
 Liberty Entertainment Group now operates the Casa Loma.
 They’ve since opened the Blueblook Steakhouse on the property.

 - The Toronto Police Museum occupies 3000 square feet in the atrium of Police Headquarters on Carleton St. near Yonge.

 - Fort York is a national historic site and landmark from the War of 1812.